Naveen-Singh-22/SMART-HEALTH-MONITORING-ALERT-SYSTEM-PROJECT/README.md

 ## Disclaimer

 ⚠️ **This is a prototype system and should NOT be used as a primary medical device.** Always consult with healthcare professionals for actual medical diagnosis and treatment.
-This system is for monitoring and educational purposes only.
+This system is for monitoring and educational purposes only

----

 **Last Updated**: January 2026
 **Version**: 1.0